 For mixing the dough, you can use a stand mixer but I prefer to use a hand mixer.
 Why?
 A stand mixer does the work for you, so yes, it is easier.
 But when I use my stand mixer, I find that because it does the work for me, I tend to overbeat the shortening and sugars.
 And overbeating leads to a crispy cookie.
 These cookies are meant to be soft and chewy.
 The creaming process of the shortening and sugars should only be 2-3 minutes.
 Stop beating when the mixture is creamy and just a little grainy.

-The dough for these cookies has to be chilled for at least 2 hours so these cookies are not a spur of moment cookies, but the wait is definitely worth it.
+The dough for these cookies has to be chilled for at least 2 hours so these cookies are not spur-of-moment cookies, but the wait is definitely worth it.
 If the dough isn’t chilled before baking, the cookie will spread too much and become thin and crispy.
 If that is how you prefer your cookies, then you can skip the chilling process.

 To make these cookies thick, rolling the dough into a cylinder as opposed to a ball, and placing it on an end, makes the cookies thicker.
 This process helps the cookie to stay thick and there is less spreading.